-Management's Discussion and Analysis For the Year Ended December 31, 2018
+Management's Discussion and Analysis For the Year Ended December 31, 2019

-Health District's Emergency Operation Plan, all supporting documents, and training and exercise programs.
+The Bioterrorism Special Revenue Fund accounts for federal grant monies for public health infrastructure and emergency planning efforts.
+The program is responsible for developing the Health District's Emergency Operation Plan, all supporting documents, and training and exercise programs.
 Planning and preparedness are collaborative efforts done on a local level with involvement of key partners in Clermont County as well as regional partners.
-At the end of the 2018 fiscal year the ending fund balance was \$30,192.
+At the end of the 2019 fiscal year the ending fund balance was \$6,658.

 The WIC Administration Special Revenue Fund accounts for federal grant monies for the Women, Infants and Children (WIC) program.
-WIC is a program for pregnant women, women who recently had a baby, breastfeeding moms, and infants and children up to age five.
+WIC is a program for pregnant women, women who recently had a baby, breastfeeding moms, infants, and children up to age five.
 WIC provides nutrition education and support, breastfeeding education and support, referrals to healthcare, immunization screenings and referrals, and supplemental foods.
 Funding of this grant is on a reimbursement basis.
 Money was advanced from the General Fund to be able to cover the timing of when expenses were paid and the grant was received.

 The Sewage Program Special Revenue Fund accounts for permits and licenses for the onsite Sewage Program.
-The program is responsible for reviewing private sewage treatment system applications, issuing permits for installation and conducting inspections of the installation.
+The program is responsible for reviewing private sewage treatment system applications, issuing permits for installation, and conducting inspections of the installation.
 The program also conducts basic system assessments of existing private sewage systems to ensure compliance with local and state laws.
-At the end of the current fiscal year the ending fund balance was \$418,719.
+At the end of the current fiscal year the ending fund balance was \$514,854.